Painting Lakes and Shores Workshop

 Participants can enjoy a special rate at the Stone Hotel and Cottages

-• For acrylic: pre-gessoed canvas or painting panels in the 8” x 10” and / or 9” x 12” sizes (the instructor uses Raymar panels).
+• For acrylic: pre-gessoed canvas or painting panels in the 8” x 10” - 9” x 12” (the instructor uses Soho painting panels but other brands will work).

 Please also bring:

-• A portable easel.
-A limited supply will be available for borrowing.
+A portable French Easel or Paint Box that hooks to a tripod.
+A limited supply of easels and tripods will be available for borrowing.

-• Caution: If you bring it, you will have to CARRY it!
+Caution: If you bring it, you will have to CARRY it!
+Limit your supplies to fit in a backpack

 K-12 educators in Michigan can earn SCECH clock hours by attending any session of the Painting Lakes and Shores Workshop.